 Bitter herbs and vegetables act as natural fat burners.
 Bitters stimulate the entire digestive system, giving our intestines a healthy work-out.

-Gastrointestinal movements increase and gastric emptying accelerates, stimulating the secretion of bile and pancreatic juice, and improving the digestion of proteins, carbohydrates, and fats.
+Gastrointestinal movements increase and gastric emptying accelerates.
+Bitters also stimulate the secretion of bile and pancreatic juices, improving the digestion of fats and proteins, which can be difficult to digest for many people.

 The intrinsic factor of digestion